 While today’s traveler is a bit more sophisticated and consumes information from numerous sources, at the end of the day, the goal is the same – to get away from everyday life, create memories and experience new things.

 DEVENEY has implemented many of these types of tactics for our LifeStyle clients.
 What do you use for your business?
-Share your thoughts with us on Twitter @DEVENEYnola using the #DEVchat hashtag.
+Tweet us @DEVENEYMKTG to share your thoughts.